 Stock Options.
 We may grant stock options and stock options that qualify as incentive stock options under the 2014 Equity Incentive Plan.
 The exercise price of stock options granted under our 2014 Equity Incentive Plan must at least be equal to the fair market value of our Common Shares on the date of grant, provided that such price may not be less than the lowest exercise price permitted under applicable law.
-The term of a stock option may not exceed ten years and the term of an incentive stock option may not exceed ten years, except that with respect to any participant who owns 10% or more of the voting power of all classes of our outstanding shares, the term must not exceed five years and the exercise price must equal at least 110% of the fair market value on the grant date.
-The administrator will determine the methods of payment of the exercise price of a stock option, which may include cash, shares or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
+The term of a stock option may not exceed ten years and the term of an incentive stock option may not exceed tine years, except that with respect to any participant who owns 10% or more of the voting power of all classes of our outstanding shares, the term must not exceed five years and the exercise price of a stock option, which may include cash, shares or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
 After the termination of service of an employee, director or consultant, he or she may exercise his or her stock option for the period of time stated in his or her stock option agreement.
-Generally, the stock option will remain exercisable for 365 days if termination is due to death or disability, for 180 days if termination is due to retirement or for 90 days following termination without cause or resignation.
-The stock option will be forfeited immediately in the event of a termination for cause.
-However, in no event may a stock option be exercised later than the expiration of its term except in certain circumstances where the expiration occurs during a blackout period as described more fully in the 2014 Equity Incentive Plan.
+Generally, the stock option will remain exerciseable for 365 days if termination is due to death or disability, for 180 days if termination is due to retirement or for 90 days following termination without cause or resignation.
+The stock option will be forfeited immediately in the event of a termination occurs during a blackout period as described more fully in the 2014 Equity Incentive Plan.
 Subject to the provisions of our 2014 Equity Incentive Plan, the administrator determines the other terms of stock options.